Thursday, 19 December 2024

 Diverse perspectives on Apple’s decision

 Apple’s rationale for disabling these web apps centres on the challenges associated with incorporating alternative browser engines into iOS.
-According to the company, creating a new integration architecture to address the associated and privacy concerns was not feasible, especially given the DMA’s other demands and the relatively low user adoption of Home Screen web apps.
+According to the company, creating a new integration architecture to address the associated security and privacy concerns was not feasible, especially given the DMA’s other demands and the relatively low user adoption of Home Screen web apps.

 Conversely, the Open Web Advocacy organisation contests Apple’s reasoning.
 They argue that Apple had sufficient time – nearly two decades – to foster genuine browser competition and could have used this period to democratise functionalities previously exclusive to Safari.
 The organisation criticises Apple for a lack of transparency in its DMA compliance approach, suggesting a deliberate obfuscation strategy.